rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 }
 {{< /highlight >}}

-All author representations in your lists blog post and comments components are updated, because they are only references to one source of truth.
+All author representations in your lists of blog posts and comments are updated, because they are only references to one source of truth.

 {{% chapter_header "Selectors" "selectors" %}}

 You don't use selectors yet?
 It is totally fine to have prop computations in `mapStateToProps` of Redux.
-Once you introduce selectors, you could move the computations into your selectors and keep your `mapStateToProps` tidy.
-After you introduced your own selectors, you could have a look in {{% a_blank "reselect" "https://github.com/reactjs/reselect" %}}.
-It helps you to compute derived (state) data and gives your application a performance boost.

-* Selectors can compute derived data, allowing Redux to store the minimal possible state.
-* Selectors are efficient.
-A selector is not recomputed unless one of its arguments change.
-* Selectors are composeable.
-They can be used as input to other selectors.

-{{% chapter_header "Dynamic State Keys" "dynamicStateKeys" %}}

-Remember when I said you don't want to store everything into your global state?
-Sometimes proper abstractions help you to group slices of your global state for little properties like isFetching, isOpened and isToggled.
-Simple reducers can help you to abstract these.
-Imagine you can have a dedicated reducer for each case: isFetching, isOpened and isToggled.
-Let's take the isFetching reducer for instance, which manages all the pending requests in your whole application.
-It would look something like this:

 {{< highlight javascript >}}
-function(state, action) {
-  switch (action.type) {
-    case actionTypes.SET_IS_FETCHING:
-      return applySetIsFetching(state, action);
-  }
-  return state;
-}

-function applySetIsFetching(state, action) {
+function mapStateToProps(state) {
-  const { stateKey, isFetching } = action.payload;
-  return { ...state, [stateKey]: isFetching };
+  return {
+    isShown: state.list.length > 0,
+  };
+};
 {{< /highlight >}}

-That's enough to manage all your state in terms of showing a loading spinner across your application.
-It takes a key and a boolean to know if something is fetching right now.
-Whenever you do an API request, you can call an action `{ type: SET_IS_FETCHING, payload: { isFetching: true, stateKey: 'SOME_ASYNC_REQUEST' } }`.
-When the request is finished, you can call the action again with the payload `{ isFetching: false, stateKey: 'SOME_ASYNC_REQUEST' }`.

-The state keys would be an explicit list of constants.
-It makes it easier to match an action with a state key and a loading indicator in your component tree.
+Once you introduce selectors, you can move the computations into your selectors and keep your `mapStateToProps` tidy.

 {{< highlight javascript >}}
-const FETCHING_USERS = 'FETCHING_USERS';
-const FETCHING_FOLLOWERS = 'FETCHING_FOLLOWERS';
-const FETCHING_FOLLOWINGS = 'FETCHING_FOLLOWINGS';
-const FETCHING_FAVORITES = 'FETCHING_FAVORITES';
-{{< /highlight >}}

-At the end your global state might evolve to something like this, but it would still be very tidy.

-{{< highlight javascript >}}
-const state = {
-  isFetching: {
-    'FETCHING_USERS': true,
-    'FETCHING_FOLLOWERS': false,
-    'FETCHING_FOLLOWINGS': false,
-    'FETCHING_FAVORITES': false,
-  },
-  isOpened: {
+function mapStateToProps(state) {
-    'OPEN_LOGIN_MODAL': false,
-    'OPEN_PLAYLIST_POPOVER': false,
-  },
-  isToggled: {
+  return {
-    'TOGGLE_USERS_LIST_EXPANDED': true,
-  },
+    isShown: getIsShown(state),
   };
+};
 {{< /highlight >}}

-I already wrote about that approach in [Redux State Keys](http://www.robinwieruch.de/redux-state-keys/).
-Additionally I used the pattern in a {{% a_blank "larger application" "https://github.com/rwieruch/favesound-redux" %}} for LoadingIndicators, More Buttons (to fetch paginated data) and Toggles.
+Later you could have a look into {{% a_blank "reselect" "https://github.com/reactjs/reselect" %}}.
+It helps you to compute derived data from your state and gives your application a performance boost.

+* Selectors can compute derived data, allowing Redux to store the minimal possible state.
+* Selectors are composeable.
+They can be used as input to other selectors.
+* Reselect Selectors are efficient.
+A selector is not recomputed unless one of its arguments change.

 {{% chapter_header "Refactor, refactor, refactor" "refactor" %}}

 There will come a time when you only want to refactor your code.
-It doesn't matter if you are only using React, React and Redux or some other library/framework.
+It doesn't matter if you are only using React, React and Redux or some other library or framework.
 Everyday you will learn a more elegant way of writing your code or a novel pattern to apply.

 Once you have a larger component tree in React, you may see patterns to distribute containers among presenters in a more elegant way.
 You will see abstractions in container and presenter relationships and vice versa.
-If you didn't apply proper naming conventions in your code base, you may want to introduce them later for a cleaner code.
+If you didn't apply proper naming conventions in your code base, you may want to introduce them.

 There will be always something to refactor to keep your code more maintainable and readable.
 You should take the time to apply these refactoring, especially naming conventions, in an early stage of your project.